Coudray History, Family Crest & Coats of Arms

 Early History of the Coudray family

 This web page shows only a small excerpt of our Coudray research.
-Another 137 words (10 lines of text) covering the years 1588 and 1664 are included under the topic Early Coudray History in all our PDF Extended History products and printed products wherever possible.
+Another 100 words (7 lines of text) covering the years 1618, 1619, 1588, 1664, 1616, 1684, 1616, 1600, 1577, 1590 and 1530 are included under the topic Early Coudray History in all our PDF Extended History products and printed products wherever possible.

 Coudray Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Cowdrey, Cowdray, Cowderey, Cowderoy, Corderoy, Cordroy, Cowdroy, Cowdry, Cowdery and many more.

 Early Notables of the Coudray family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Coudray Notables in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) are included under the topic Early Coudray Notables in all our PDF Extended History products and printed products wherever possible.